Ashu-hub/All-About-MicroServices/MicroServicesNCloudInterviewQuestions.md

 	Eureka Client - Add Dependency to the pom..xml called "spring-cloud-starter-netflix-eureka-client" and add eureka.client.service-url.defaultZone =  http://localhost:5001/eureka (Address of Eureka Server)
 	Client usually cached the registry server details.

-	Eureka Client sends HeartBeats singals every 30 Ses to Eureka Server.
+	Eureka Client sends HeartBeats singals every 30 Sec to Eureka Server.
 This is basically Put Requests to Eureka Server with Delta.
 	If There is no HeartBeats till 90 Seconds , then server marks the entry as Ready for Eviction.(Eviction Timer Thread, runs for every 60 sec).
 	So If client does not sends HeartBeats for (90+60)150 sec then server going to Evict this Service form Service Registry.